robang74/tinycore-editor/README.txt

     options which is required or optimal for your system.
 When you reach the definitive boot configuration edit the tinycore/changes/syslinux.cfg

-16. Alternatively you can use this ./make all or ./make all 8Gb which will create the image, start a qemu session in which you can do tests and modification the at the ssh exit the make will finalise creating an image archive for future use with ./make.sh open or ./make.sh 8Gb

 ###############################################################################

 https://github.com/pbatard/rufus/releases/download/v3.14/rufus-3.14.exe